 - The clearest rivers tend to have a neutral pH balance, flow very fast, or have very little pollution from humans.

 - Jiuzhaigou, or “Nine Settlement Valley,” is a nature preserve, wilderness area, and national park in Sichuan Province in China.
-All of its rivers and lakes are crystal clear, and people are barred from swimming in it or boating to help maintain it’s near perfect state.
+All of its rivers and lakes are crystal clear, and people are barred from swimming in them or boating to help maintain their near-perfect state.